vickyjen/DH110-22F-Vicky/ASSIGNMENT02/README.md

 1. The website fails to maintain consistency and standards between the nationwide Surfrider website despite being under the same organization.
 2. The website does not match between system and the real world as some categories lack a well-rounded description (specifically legislations and campaigns).
 3. The website's flexibility and efficiency of use could be improved by making a more reactive search bar as it does not auto-recommend keywords or highlight the searched term on the website.
-4. The help and documentation aspect of this website is not severely bad, but could be improved by adding persuasive texts and images on the donate page.
+4. The help and documentation aspect, the donation page, of this website is not severely bad, but could be improved by adding persuasive texts and images to encourage the behavior of donating.

 With these concerns, I will conduct a Usability Test (UT) to understand to what extent the app enhances or hinders the user's ability to complete tasks.
 The test will focus on the effectiveness, efficiency, and satisfaction of the California Surfrider website.